InMediCode/sram-axs-charger/README.md

 ![Remove foam step 3](images/remove%20foam%203_web.png)

-#### Step 2: Micro USB Connector Removal
+#### Step 2: Micro-USB Connector Removal
-Removing the existing micro USB connector can be challenging due to the robust solder joints.
+Removing the existing Micro-USB connector can be challenging due to the robust solder joints.

 **Important:** Only heat the specific area around the connector to avoid damaging other components on the PCB.

 **Hot Plate Method:**
-1. Place only the small area of the PCB (where the micro USB connector is located) on the hot plate
+1. Place only the small area of the PCB (where the Micro-USB connector is located) on the hot plate
 2. Ensure the backside of this area has no components that could be damaged by heat
 3. Heat the area until the solder becomes molten
-4. Remove the micro USB connector with tweezers
+4. Remove the Micro-USB connector with tweezers

 **Alternative: Hot Air Station Method:**
-1. Use a hot air soldering station to heat the micro USB connector area
+1. Use a hot air soldering station to heat the Micro-USB connector area
 2. Apply heat evenly to the connector until solder becomes molten
 3. Remove the connector with tweezers once solder is molten